Do you know what’s in your pet’s food?

 What is leaky gut?

-Leaky gut occurs when the GI tract is inflamed, and the tight junctions that line the GI lining become leaky.
+A leaky gut occurs when the GI tract is inflamed, and the tight junctions that line the GI lining become leaky.
 Food particles, bacteria and toxins can now enter the blood stream and provoke an immune response.
-Because the body thinks it's under constant attack, the body remains in a state of continued stress and inflammation.
+Because the body thinks it’s under constant attack, the body remains in a state of continued stress and inflammation.
 Over time this chronic inflammatory state leads to the diseases that are becoming more common in our dogs and cats, like diabetes, obesity, cancer, GI disease, and allergies.

 How can we prevent dysbiosis from occurring?

 There are many factors that come into play when we are looking at how we can heal our pet’s gut health and keep them healthy to prevent disease or heal disease.

 Make sure to watch the video to learn our top five tips for feeding your pets to prevent disease.